 Our PGCE Art and Design prepares trainee teachers for a first appointment as a teacher of Art and Design in a secondary school and assess current developments in the subject and their possible effect on teaching in schools.
 To develop as a teacher, you will be learning about how pupils develop their art and design skills and knowledge, and how they can be helped to a better understanding of themselves and the world through Art and Design.
 Furthermore, our PGCE Art and Design trainees can take up ‘enhancements’ linked to other curriculum subjects.

-93.9 % of our graduates are in further study, sustained employment or both five years after graduating, compared to a sector average for England of 88.2%.
-We are 1st in the South West (LEO, 2019).
+93.9 % of our graduates are in further study, sustained employment or both five years after graduating - compared to a sector average for England of 88.2% (LEO, 2019)

-How can I build strong relationships with pupils, colleagues and parents in school?
+How can I build strong relationships with pupils?